michellel7435/sep10-freedom-project/tool/learning-log.md

 What I will try next:
 * What I will try next is I will try to understand how to make a 3D model

+04/11/24:
+What I tried:
+* I tried to understand how 3D model would work so I was watching videos and going through pages to know the codes and how to make my own 3D model.

+Challenges:
+* The challenges I had was understanding how it works and how 3D models work.
+I t was hard to understand the concept and I was unable to understand it but I understand how to import images

+What I will try next:
+* What I will try next is I will try to understand how to make a 3D model

 <!--